MARC-KC/cookiecutter-conda-python/README.md

     $ noarch_python [y]: Should the package be a noarch build archetecture?

-    $ open_source_license ["MIT", "BSD", "ISC", "Apache", "GNUv3", "Proprietary"]: Choose a license to use.
+    $ open_source_license ["GNUv3", "MIT", "BSD", "ISC", "Apache", "Proprietary"]: Choose a license to use.

     $ anaconda_user [Destination anaconda organization or username]: Enter the name of the anaconda user or organization that you want the GitHub Action to publish to.